Interlibrary Loan (ILL) is a service that allows patrons to request materials from other lending libraries.

 The CAC will only circulate microfilm for which we hold camera negatives and for which there are no known restrictions on access.
 The following newspapers on microfilm are non-circulating due to reading room demand:

 The CAC reserves the right to deny ILL requests for microfilm.
 Some non-circulating microfilm rolls are available for purchase.

 Initiate the Request

-Requests for ILL of CAC material must be made through a public, academic, and/or private library's interlibrary loan division; the library staff working the reference or circulation desks at the local branch will have the necessary info.
+Requests for ILL of CAC material must be made through a public, academic, and/or private library's interlibrary loan division; the library staff working the reference or circulation desks at your local branch will have the necessary information.
 Please note that there is a fee assessed to ILL requests of this kind and local libraries may pass along the fee to the patron.

 Materials are available for a maximum of two weeks (14 days) and must be used within the reading room of the receiving library.
 Please ensure that your local library has a functioning microfilm reader to allow access to the film.
 Up to three (3) reels can be borrowed per patron at a time.
 Questions on this process can be directed to the CAC Reference Archivist.